riastradh/fidosig/FORMAT.md

 ```

 the input bytes and output CRC both have the lsb as the highest-degree
-coefficient; neither the initial nor final values are complemented; and
+coefficient; the initial and final values are both complemented; and
 the CRC as an integer is stored in little-endian bytes.

 Given a 32-bit quantity C representing the CRC `(m_0 x^32) mod G` for